stat545ubc-2021/mda-Kyle-Amaral/README.md

 - To read and write data as separate files

 ### What files are in the Project Folder/Repository
-Within "mda-Kyle-Amaral" you will find **18** files: README.md, .gitignore, mda-Kyle-Amaral.Rproj, README.md, mda-Milestone-1.Rmd, mda-Milestone-1.md, mda-Milestone-1_files/figure-gfm, README.md, mda-Milestone-2.Rmd, mda-Milestone-2.md, mda-Milestone-2_files/figure-gfm, README.md, mda-Milestone-3.Rmd, mda-Milestone-3.md, and mda-Milestone-3_files/figure-gfm, README.md, factored_mean_data.csv, and trendline.RDS
+Within "mda-Kyle-Amaral" you will find **18** files: README.md, .gitignore, mda-Kyle-Amaral.Rproj, README.md, mda-Milestone-1.Rmd, mda-Milestone-1.md, mda-Milestone-1_files/figure-gfm, README.md, mda-Milestone-2.Rmd, mda-Milestone-2.md, mda-Milestone-2_files/figure-gfm, README.md, mda-Milestone-3.Rmd, mda-Milestone-3.md, mda-Milestone-3_files/figure-gfm, README.md, factored_mean_data.csv, and trendline.RDS

 #### Repository
 - README.md contains a thorough description on the content that can be found in this repository.
 The README.md file can also be used to produce a PDF or html